 Let them cool.
 They will harden slightly but they will still have a chewy soft texture, due to the almond meal/flour

-My favorite way to enjoy these babes are with MORE almond butter or peanut butter – I can really never decide.
+My favorite way to enjoy these almond flour banana muffins is with MORE almond butter or peanut butter – I can really never decide.
+But there’s no wrong answer, either way.

-If you’re looking for another gluten-free muffin option, these strawberry chickpea muffins are another favorite!
+- If you’re looking for another gluten-free muffin option or healthy muffins for kids or healthy muffins for toddlers, these strawberry chickpea muffins are another favorite!

 Almond butter or peanut butter?
 I love both, as long as they’re drippy!